Edd1eboi/quartz/content/SubIndexes/Places/Aelio.md

+---
+title: "Aelio"
+---

 # Aelio
 Aelio is one of the regions on [Halpha](SubIndexes/Places/Halpha.md).
 Within it there are nine areas (most of which do not have entries on the wiki, as there isn't much RP in those areas):
 - [Central City](SubIndexes/Places/CentralCity.md)
 - North Aelio